earthly/website/blog/_posts/2022-09-13-bazel-build.md

 Here at Earthly, we care a lot about builds and talk to many people about their struggles with builds and CI.
 A frequent topic of conversation, especially if an organization has a monorepo and more than 500 developers, is Bazel, Google's open-sourced monorepo build system.

 I've never worked at Google or anywhere using Bazel to drive their builds, and so while I can walk through a Bazel tutorial, I felt like I was missing the sense of what using Bazel was like, both the day-to-day and migrating to Bazel.
-So I interviewed 6 Bazel experts and asked them what they like about Bazel, when they would use it, and what to expect or consider before doing a Bazel migration.
+So I interviewed 6 Bazel experts[^1] and asked them what they like about Bazel, when they would use it, and what to expect or consider before doing a Bazel migration.

 Read this if you are considering Bazel and also if you'd like to read gory details of several Bazel migrations, including the level of effort and the results.